top of page

 Christie Herring (she/her) is an award-winning filmmaker, producer, and editor who has worked in documentary film for over 25 years.
 Her work broaches complex political and cultural subjects, reaching national and international audiences through outlets including the Tribeca Film Festival, the White House, PBS and major streaming services, and US Embassies around the world.
 She directed THE CAMPAIGN which followed California’s battle over queer marriage equality and aired on PBS.
 Recent credits include 23 MILE (producer), THE BIG SCARY "S" WORD (editor/co-producer), ONE PERSON ONE VOTE (co-producer, consulting editor), DEATH IS OUR BUSINESS (finishing editor), BIAS (editor/producer), POINT OF NO RETURN (editor), and CODE: DEBUGGING THE GENDER GAP (editor/producer).
 Christie is a Member and former Steering Committee Chair of the 50-year-old film distribution coop New Day Films.
 She is an instructor with the American Film Showcase and was a selected participant in the NBPC New Media Institute, the ITVS Queer X-Change, the CPB/PBS Producer’s Academy at WGBH, and SFFILM’s Film House Residency Program.
 Christie received her BA from Duke University where she studied with and assisted filmmaker Raúl Ruiz.
 She received her MA in Documentary Filmmaking from Stanford University.

-Christie founded independent film company Campaign Productions with the aim of creating emotionally immersive, policy informed, and empowering nonfiction media that unflinchingly engages with the most pressing concerns in US culture and politics.
+Christie founded Campaign Productions with the aim of creating emotionally immersive, policy informed, and empowering nonfiction media that unflinchingly engages with the most pressing concerns in US culture and politics.
 Inspired by her upbringing in politics in the American Deep South, the company aims to create community-building and democracy-strengthening work at the intersections of racial justice, LGBTQ liberation, and local cultures.
 In addition to collaboration on independent films, Campaign Productions creates media for educational and nonprofit organizations, artfully telling urgent stories of social change with groups such as Breakthrough Collaborative, the University of California, SFMoMA, Michigan Forward, the Advancement Project, and the Mississippi Center for Justice.

 CONTACT